michal-flaska/ue5_tutorial/NOTES.md

   - It is called every frame

 - Blueprint is based on C++

+- Using spaces in names of functions, variables, etc. is not a good practice and can often lead to problems.
+Use 'Pascal Case' (example: `MyVariableName` -> each word starts with uppercase).

 - Difference between Print String & Print Text
   - Print String: For debugging.
 Shows messages in the editor (top-left screen) and output log.
 Uses colored plain text.